 You can easily find the ingredients to make this easy pasta recipe at your local grocery store.

 - Flour.
-This is used to thicken the sauce.
-I used all-purpose flour.
+I used all-purpose flour to thicken the sauce.

 - Parmesan cheese.
 This adds fantastic flavor to the sauce, as well as thickens it up a bit.

 - Shredded cooked chicken.
 I used leftover chicken and shredded it with a fork.
-However, to make this process very easy, you can use a rotisserie chicken.
+However, to make this process very easy, use a rotisserie chicken.

 - Jumbo pasta shells.
 I used an entire 12 ounce box of pasta shells.